-- (a) No business may be transacted at any general meeting, except the election of a chair and the adjournment of the meeting, unless a quorum of members is present when the meeting proceeds to business and remains present throughout the meeting. - (b) A quorum consists of 10 members present at the meeting and must include at least one member present in person from each membership group as defined in Regulation 3. - (c) If a quorum is not present within 30 minutes after the time appointed for a general meeting: - (i) where the meeting was convened by, or at the request of, a member or members, the meeting must be dissolved; or - (ii) in any other case: - (A) the meeting stands adjourned to the day, time and place, as the directors determine or, if no determination is made by the directors, to the same day in the next week at the same time and place; and - (B) if, at the adjourned meeting, a quorum is not present within 30 minutes after the time appointed for the meeting, the meeting must be dissolved.
+- (a) No business may be transacted at any general meeting, except the election of a chair and the adjournment of the meeting, unless a quorum of members is present when the meeting proceeds to business and remains present throughout the meeting. - (b) A quorum consists of 6 members present at the meeting. - (c) If a quorum is not present within 30 minutes after the time appointed for a general meeting: - (i) where the meeting was convened by, or at the request of, a member or members, the meeting must be dissolved; or - (ii) in any other case: - (A) the meeting stands adjourned to the day, time and place, as the directors determine or, if no determination is made by the directors, to the same day in the next week at the same time and place; and - (B) if, at the adjourned meeting, a quorum is not present within 30 minutes after the time appointed for the meeting, the meeting must be dissolved.